ASfatima/Pre_BootCamp-Exercises/README.md

 ----
 ### 5. Ninja Man <a name="Man"></a>
--In this Exercise.
+- In this Exercise.
--A ninja man, Is must eat all kinds of sushi without being caught by the bluly.
+- A ninja man, Is must eat all kinds of sushi without being caught by the bluly.
--If the ninja man was caught appearing in the alert window ("You died...")
+- If the ninja man was caught appearing in the alert window ("You died...")
 - And the Second alert window for score ("Your total score: ") also has a level.

 ------